okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ![associations](/assets/associations.png)

 You can go even further by managing associations thanks to provided `association` prop object that give us the ability of attach or detach relationship between related resources directly from the list.
-It will automatically generate a autocomplete search on given list ressource that allow us to attach via the associate button.
-Each row item can be detach via dissaciate button.
+It will automatically generate a autocomplete search on given list resource that allow us to attach via the associate button.
+Each row item can be detach via dissociate button.

 See this example :